Hacker Headspace

 Our trip to the show also allowed us to showcase our Observatory platform’s expanded capabilities.
 Its new capabilities include the ability to monitor for leaked AWS access and secret keys, as well as a new detection feature for software supply chain vulnerabilities, including known compromised products with backdoors like Polyfill.
 You can read all about Observatory’s expanded capabilities on our blog.

 This isn’t necessarily the space for shouting about our product, but it’s something we’re really proud of.
 As mentioned earlier, these shows are a really good place to gather valuable insight into what people are looking for from products.
 We want our products to reflect what’s missing and make life easier for (very busy) security teams.
 That’s why our team gets out into the world and meets with real users regularly, aiming to make our products more accessible, insightful and user friendly.
 ROI is notoriously hard to prove in cyber, so why make it harder?
-Which brings us onto something a lot of people spoke to us about at the show: standardised scoring systems.

 Demystifying the Unknown: Shadow IT